Life Outside the Terminal

 side of things

 By day I build systems that handle billions in revenue.
-The rest of the time, I chase light, climb walls, dive deep, harvest wheat, and try to remember what's tangible.
+The rest of the time, I chase light, climb walls, dive deep, help with harvest back home, and try to remember what's tangible.

 This is the part that doesn't have a sprint deadline.